Honduras national football team: History

 The national team made its debut in the Independence Centenary Games held in Guatemala City in September 1921, losing 9–0 to Guatemala.
+The Honduras Men's National Team is the representative team in official men's football.
+They were created and played in a football tournament organized to celebrate Central American Independence the first international football match.

 During their first appearance at the Central American and Caribbean Games in 1930, Honduras posted a record of two wins and three losses.
 Their only wins came against Jamaica (5–1) and El Salvador (4–1), while they lost two games to Cuba and Costa Rica.